-Approaches Practices Ingrained Measure Minimal to some effort to meet the school mission/vision an aspect of the school mission/vision and lessons (curriculum, instruction, and assessment) target aspects of the school mission/vision (1 point) (3 points) (5 points) Score (5) The educational program is aligned with the mission.
+Approaches Practices Ingrained Measure Minimal to some effort to meet the school mission/vision (1 point) School provides evidence that units and lessons (curriculum, instruction, and assessment) target an aspect of the school mission/vision (3 points) School provides evidence that units and lessons (curriculum, instruction, and assessment) target aspects of the school mission/vision (5 points) Score (5) (1 point) (5 points) (5 points) 3core (3) The educational program is aligned with the mission.
 The mission guides decision-making and priority-setting.
 The mission is reflected in student learning and progress.